Vulnerability Assessment Reporting: The Complete Guide for Beginners

 Penetration testing, also known as pen testing, involves a trustworthy security researcher intentionally trying to break through services, password-secured networks, web apps, and other common technologies.
 As they go, they record precisely how they gained entry so that they can teach your IT admins how to close any existing backdoors and prevent similar gaps from opening in the future.

 To give you a tip, if your security assessment needs to be done by humans, more often than not, you will require a “penetration test”.
 In other cases, a report produced by an automatic scanner should be sufficient.
 If you’re required to produce both vulnerability assessment and penetration testing (VAPT) reports, it should be clearly stipulated by whoever requested the report.
+You can learn more about the differences between penetration testing vs vulnerability scanning.

 How to choose a vulnerability assessment provider?

-After a requirement for vulnerability assessment has been established, it is time to choose the right provider for your business.
+After a requirement for a vulnerability assessment has been established, it is time to choose the right provider for your business.

 It’s important to note that modern vulnerability assessment tools are becoming increasingly easy to use, so you don’t need to be a cyber security expert (or pay an external company) to start benefiting from one of them.